epourhadi/Project_getting-data-and-cleaning/CodeBook.md

-# Code book for Coursera *Getting and Cleaning Data* course project
+# Code book of course project of *Getting and Cleaning Data*

 The data set that this code book pertains to is located in the `tidy_data.txt` file of this repository.